AymenTlili131/Federated-Continual-learning-/README.md

 # To get setup :
-all the following files should go Under "New" after you clone this repo MSE.ipynb and wsiayn are the notebooks that handle :
+all the following files should go Under "New" after you clone this repo MSE.ipynb and wsiayn.ipynb are the notebooks that handle :

 + load Autoencoder architecture
   > "from Double_input_transformer import CustomDataset,TransformerAE"